Cyberbullying is becoming more prevalent. Make sure your children are protected.

 ways to help protect their kids.

-few important steps that you can take to ensure that you protect your child
+Here are a few important steps that you can take to ensure that you protect your child from cyberbullying:

 - Understand the platforms that your kids spend the most time on.
 Do they spend a lot of time on Facebook, Instagram, Snapchat, WeChat, LINE, Musical.ly, TikTok or Club Penguin?
 It’s imperative that you familiarize yourself with the places that your kids frequent.